Our Youth Programmes

 Our not-for-profit program is ATAWHAI and to learn more about that, click here.

 We work with youth in mainstream school, alternative education, youth justice and with other community partners.
 We have also piloted a successful program in alternative education in partnership with The Mental Health Foundation of New Zealand & Mindfulness Education Group.
-We have run successful programs and classes in Onehunga High, Auckland Girls Grammar, four primary schools and in alternative education.

 "I can confidently say that through the Mindfulness program that she took part in this year, Emily's* whole approach to life, school, her after school job, and her relationships, has made her a new person.
 It's been a massive blessing to her journey and something she now uses in day to day life."